brookeyo/Food-Insecurity-/README.md

 # Data Visualizations

 ![data-viz](/Visualizations/Kidslunchfree.png)
-- The map above displays the amount of students who are eligible for free lunch; this is based off of the childs family's income.
-You might notcie that both Virgina and Tennessse are gray, indicating that their was not data pertaining to childrenbeing elgible fot free lunch.
+- The map above displays the amount of students who are eligible for free lunch; which is data based off the childs houshold income.
+You might notcie that both Virgina and Tennessse are gray, indicating that their was not data pertaining to children being eligible for free lunch.

 ![data.viz](/Visualizations/Medianincome.png)